rpicard/sosemanuk/README.md

 # Sosemanuk
-## stream cipher for Go
+## stream cipher for Go (via cgo)

 ## TODO

-Tests (pretty sure it works, it's
+Tests (pretty sure it works, it's straight from the reference code)

 ## Acks